braintelligencePL/cool-java-snippets/README.md

 # List of cool snippets

+Feel free to create PR with better solutions!

 #### ⚙ Prerequisites - setup
 * Have IntelliJ idea and Jdk-11
 * Set [x] `Enable Annotation Processing`